 Gradual grading of the golf course was initiated in the late 1990s to provide drainage basins for the residential components that were being constructed.
 In 2005, Ernie Els was commissioned to design the golf course, which opened for play in January 2009.
-The clubhouse and other planned facilities, however, are still under construction.
+Hoakalei Country Club Goda Kaisha (the current owner of the golf course) opened the permanent clubhouse to members in 2019.

 Excavation of the proposed marina also began in the late 1990s.
 Wet excavation commenced in late 2003 following confirmation from the Department of the Army Corps of Engineers that HASEKO had fulfilled all of the pre-construction requirements.
-Excavated material provides fill for other portions of the Project, thus, excavation has been coordinated with the residential and golf course development.
+Excavated material provides fill for other portions of the Project; thus, excavation has been coordinated with the residential and golf course development.
 Although most of the basin excavation has been completed, break-out to the ocean has not commenced.
-On November 6, 2011, HASEKO announced its intention to use the basin as a recreational lagoon to facilitate the completion of the rest of the project.
+On November 6, 2011, HASEKO announced its intention to use the basin as a recreational lagoon to facilitate the completion of the rest of the Project.
 Although HASEKO no longer plans to complete a marina, the company is not doing anything that would prohibit someone else from choosing to do so in the distant future once entitlements/permits have been updated/obtained.